opeltre/fp/README.md

 # Types in Python

-The python language allows some kind of functorial and polymorphic constructs via [metaclasses](https://www.python.org/dev/peps/pep-3115/): they are synonyms of type constructors, allowing to dynamically create types and customize type construction (they provide a functionality somehow close to what [C++ templates](https://www.cplusplus.com/doc/oldtutorial/templates/) would do).
+The python language allows some kind of functorial and polymorphic constructs via [metaclasses](https://www.python.org/dev/peps/pep-3115/): they are synonyms of type constructors, allowing to dynamically create types and customize type construction (providing a functionality somehow close to what [C++ templates](https://www.cplusplus.com/doc/oldtutorial/templates/) would do).

 This library constructs a functional type theory inside python's runtime type system, by defining e.g. functor, monad, ... metaclasses and common class instances e.g. Float, Str, List, State, ... including a convenient
 Tensor API obtained by applying a wrapper monad to the `torch.Tensor` type.